opnsense/docs/source/manual/how-tos/wireguard-client-mullvad.rst

 Step 2 - Assignments and Routing
 --------------------------------

-To let you internal clients go through the tunnel you have to add a NAT entry.
+To let your internal clients go through the tunnel, you must add a NAT entry.
 Go to :menuselection:`Firewall --> NAT --> Outbound` and add a rule.
 Check that rule generation is set to manual or hybrid.
 Add a rule and select Wireguard as **Interface**. **Source** should be your LAN network and set **Translation / target** to **interface address**.

 When assigning interfaces we can also add gateways to them.
 This would offer you the chance to balance traffic via different VPN providers or do more complex routing scenarios.

 See the how-to on selective routing for further information :doc:`wireguard-selective-routing`